-On 10 June 2022 Hackney Council published the summary and detail of work being done, and planned for the future, by Hackney Education to protect children, families and staff from racism and harm.
+Hackney Council has published details of work being done, and planned for the future, by Hackney Education to protect children, families and staff from racism and harm.

 Deputy Mayor Anntoinette Bramble and Mayor Philip Glanville also wrote to parents and carers, schools leaders and staff with this commitment.

 - Letter to parents and carers - 10 June 2022 (PDF)